ECM893/ECM893.github.io/_posts/2025-06-06-ml-levels-pt-two.md

 # Fine-Grained PyTorch: What Does a Neuron Really Learn?

-In [Part 1](./2025-05-23-ml-levels-pt-one), we fit a 3rd order polynomial using a hand-built computational graph.
-Now, let’s see what a single PyTorch neuron can do.
+In [Part 1](./2025-05-23-ml-levels-pt-one), we fit a third-order polynomial equation to build a computational graph.
+Here in Part 2, we'll see what a single PyTorch neuron can do.

 ---